Open Source Shopping Carts vs Hosted Ones - Who’s On Top?

 The thing to understand - Magento is more than just a shopping cart.
 It’s an e-Commerce cult.
 People take classes on its management and development, merchants attend “Meet Magento” presentations in different parts of the world, like they’re rock concerts (I might be exaggerating).
 Each new platform’s version causes a splash when it’s released, whipping store owners into an updating frenzy.

 Such vast following is generated due to the powerful features the cart provides, unlimited customization possibilities, internationalization options and, most of all, because it is truly exciting to be a member of Magento community.
-The platform is confidently taking a #1 place on the open source market, and, evidently, isn’t planning to give up its crown any time soon.
+The platform remains a dominant force in the open source market, and, evidently, isn’t planning to give up its crown any time soon.

 e-Commerce plugins - are they a threat to open source carts?